Codecademy/docs/content/css/concepts/colors/colors.md

 - RGB value: `rgb(0, 255, 255)`
 - HSL value: `hsl(180, 100%, 100%)`

 Color name keywords can be used to set color property values for elements in CSS.
-All browsers support the following color names:
+All browsers support the following:

 | Keyword | Hexadecimal |
 | --- | --- |